scala/docs.scala-lang/tutorials/tour/basics.md

 ## Case Classes

-Scala has a special type of class called case class that's immutable by default and compared by value.
+Scala has a special type of class called case class that's immutable and compared by value by default.
 You can define case classes with the `case class` keyword.

 ```
 case class Point(x: Int, y: Int)